KasthuryI/Bio-informatica-toolbox/README.md

-# **Bio-informatics Toolbox Website: Trimsequance**
+# **Bio-informatics Toolbox Website: TrimSeq**

 ### **Authors:** Ivar Lottman, Storm Steller, Kasthury Inparajah & Mirte Draaijer
-### **Version:** 0.1
+### **Version:** 0.1.1
-### **Date:** 3/3/2024
+### **Date:** 7/3/2024

 ___

 ## **Name and usage**
-### **Toolbox Trimsequance**
+### **TrimSeq**
-#### This website is used for quality control and trimming fastQ files before the mapping and coverage fase of the data.
+#### This website is used for quality control and trimming FastQ files before the mapping and coverage phase of the data.
-#### We created this website becouse not all of the data produced by sequancing is 100% accurate and when you want to do mapping and covarage of a reference genome you want to use the accurate data.
-Therefor this tool was created to help in that process.
+#### We created this website because not all of the data produced by sequencing is 100% accurate and when you want to do mapping and covarage of a reference genome you want to use the accurate data.
+Therefore this tool was created to help in that process.

-#### It does this by visualising the fastq data with a tool called FastQC and another tool named Trimommatic for trimming the fastQ data based on input commands.
+#### It does this by visualising the FastQ data with a tool called FastQC and another tool called Trimommatic for trimming the fastQ data based on input commands.

 ## **Programmer/ICT user manual**